dldrk/docs/docs/administration/configuration/config-file-reference.md

 - `active` mode: Jobs, scheduled Jobs, and adhoc executions can be run.
 - `passive` mode: No Jobs or adhoc executions can be run.

+Scenarios where Rundeck starts up in `passive` mode may be due to: license key was uninstalled, or property `rundeck.executionMode=passive` was set.

 Setting Rundeck to `passive` mode prevents users from running anything on the system and is useful when managing Rundeck server clusters.
+Already running jobs will continue until finished, and scheduled jobs will not be queued nor failed execution messages seen in logs.

 ### Project Configuration Storage settings